ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Most homeowners insurance policies cover wind, rain, and hail damage, as these risks are prevalent in most locations.
 However, most policies do not include damage from earthquakes or floods.

-The best way to find out if certain types of damage are covered by your policy is to sit down with your Houston insurance claim attorney and carefully comb through your policy.
-An insurance lawyer will be best-equipped to find loopholes and tricks that the company will try to get past you.
+The best way to determine if your policy covers certain types of damage is to sit down with your Houston insurance claim attorney and carefully comb through your policy.
+An insurance lawyer will be best equipped to find loopholes and tricks the company will try to get past you.

 However, the Acts of God insurance claims attorneys at Reich and Binstock won’t let them take advantage of you.
 Some policies even specify what perils you receive coverage for.